skoolkid/skoolkit/sphinx/source/commands.rst

   may be a regular file, or '-' for standard input.

   Options:
     -b, --preserve-base  Preserve the base of decimal and hexadecimal values in instruction operands and DEFB/DEFM/DEFS/DEFW statements.
-    -E ADDR, --end ADDR   Stop converting at this address.
+    -E, --end ADDR       Stop converting at this address.
     -h, --hex            Write addresses in upper case hexadecimal format.
-    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
+    -I, --ini p=v        Set the value of the configuration parameter 'p' to 'v'.
 This option may be used multiple times.
     -k, --keep-lines     Preserve line breaks in comments.
     -l, --hex-lower      Write addresses in lower case hexadecimal format.
     --show-config        Show configuration parameter values.
-    -S ADDR, --start ADDR
-                          Start converting at this address.
+    -S, --start ADDR     Start converting at this address.
     -V, --version        Show SkoolKit version number and exit.
-    -w X, --write X       Write only these elements, where X is one or more of: a = ASM directives
+    -w, --write X        Write only these elements, where X is one or more of: a = ASM directives
                            b = block types and addresses
                            t = block titles
                            d = block descriptions
                            r = registers
                            m = mid-block comments and block start/end comments s = sub-block types and addresses
                            c = instruction-level comments
                            n = non-entry blocks

 .. _skool2ctl-conf: